 Embedded UX professionals deliver the team long term continuity.
 Whereas before, when using centralized design resources, they constantly had to train every new designer assigned to their product.
 Now, an embedded designer eliminates that frequent, disruptive training.

-The embedded designer now can design across multiple releases and versions.
+The embedded designer can now design across multiple releases and versions.
 They can research and develop a deep domain knowledge about the products and the challenges users face.

 The trickiest part of this stage is keeping any embedded UX professionals in the loop with the centralized team.
 (The centralized team won’t go away, as they have other, less mature teams to continue supporting.)
 The embedded folks need to hear what’s happening elsewhere in the organization, to create coherence between all of the organization’s products and services.

 The embedded UX professionals will work closely with the developers and product managers on the product team.
 This close working relationship will expose their UX skills, knowledge, and experience to the rest of the team.
-Over time, that exposure will lead to final maturity stage.
+Over time, that exposure will lead to the final maturity stage.

-Infused UX: When Non-Designers Design
+Infused UX: When non-designers design

 What triggers this final stage is when the non-designers on the team start making good quality UX design decisions.
 Those decisions result in outcomes that are now much better than before.

-UX design is a learned skill and developers and product managers can learn it.
+UX design is a learned skill, and developers and product managers can learn it.
 By spending close time with their team’s embedded UX professionals, they start to pick up the basics.
 Over time, they become design fluent themselves.

 This provides real benefits for the organization.
 The designers no longer need to approve or oversee every design decision.
-Designers no longer need to specify ever design detail in exacting precision.
+Designers no longer need to specify every design detail in exacting precision.
 Good design happens no matter who is making the decisions.

 It takes a long time to get to this point, but the benefits are clear.
 The products and services the team now produces are head-and-shoulders better than anything the team has produced before.